 The increased risk ratio across the entire state population was 1.22, meaning 22% more people died during the pandemic time period than would be expected.
 “Cook” had the highest risk ratio of 1.60 and “Sewing Machine Operator” came in seventh at 1.44, outpacing all healthcare occupations.
 You can see the top 25 most increased risk jobs from the study below.

-The study notes there are many correlating factors, most of which are associated with the low wages of all the riskiest jobs like more crowded living conditions and the inability to work remotely.
+The study notes there are many correlating factors, most of which are associated with the low wages of all the riskiest jobs, like more crowded living conditions and the inability to work remotely.

 A December report from Garment Worker Center found that the average wage of a garment worker in Los Angeles is just $5.85 per hour.
 That’s well below California’s minimum wage of $14, but most workers are paid via piece-work (per unit produced instead of per hour) meaning they can make as little as $2 per hour in some factories.
 And poor and often undocumented workers rarely have the means to fight for their stolen wages in court.
+(Sidenote: more money is stolen via wage theft in the U.S. than all burglary, robbery, and larceny combined).

 This all tracks with last summer’s horrific story at a Los Angeles Apparel factory, where flagrant violations of health guidance led to 300 out of their 400 employees testing positive for Covid, four dying, and local health authorities shutting them down.
 They were producing masks.